IMG_2501.jpg

 Pedals

 Typically, the only pedals we use with acoustics are tuners.
-A good tuner pedal is imperative.
+A good tuner is imperative.
 Some recommended tuners are Sonic Research Turbo Tuner, Boss TU-2 or 3, or TC Electronics Polytune.

 Strings